Keys to get low prices in Machu Picchu

 The tour guide service in Machu Picchu

-- Guides can be found in several ways: through a travel agency’s website, in the town of Aguas Calientes, or at the entrance gate to Machu Picchu .
+- Guides can be arranged in several ways: through our website (an authorized travel agency), in the town of Aguas Calientes, or at the entrance to Machu Picchu.

-- The best way to save money on tour guide services is to choose a group guide (shared with other tourists) at the Machu Picchu entrance gate.
-These services can cost between $8 and $10 per tourist.
+- The best way to save money on a guide is to choose the group service (shared with other tourists) by booking with us or by purchasing their services at the Machu Picchu entrance gate.

 - The guided tour of Machu Picchu lasts approximately two hours.
-The guide is responsible for accompanying tourists to each of the Inca temples, each of which holds a story to tell.
-The guide is also responsible for ensuring the safety and protection of both the tourist and the archaeological site.
+The guide is responsible for accompanying tourists on each tour and ensuring the safety and security of both the visitor and the archaeological site.

-- Cusco has a significant hotel offering, whether in the city of Cusco, the town of Urubamba, Ollantaytambo, Pisac or in the town of Aguas Calientes itself (also called Machu Picchu town).
+- Cusco has a significant hotel offering, whether in the city of Cusco, the town of Urubamba, Ollantaytambo, Pisac, or in the town of Aguas Calientes (also known as Machu Picchu).

 - One of the recommendations we give you to get the best prices on hotels, whether you decide to stay in Cusco or in the town of Aguas Calientes, is that if you are coming during the high season (from May to August) reserve your room months in advance,